pedrofneves/Getting-and--Cleaning--Data-Assignment/CodeBook.md

 ```

 These data has numeric value (measurements) normalized between [-1,1] for 261 types of measurements.
+For more information about the measurement, see "README.txt" and "feature_info.txt" of the UCI zip.

 PS: you have to define the "workDirectory" variable before.